kfernandez31/Concurrent-Rubik-s-Cube/README.md

 # Brief description

-The task was to write a program that enables concurrent read & write operations on a Rubik's cube with a fair strategy for both types of requests.
+The task was to write a program that enables concurrent read & write operations on a Rubik's cube with a fair strategy for both types.
 Reading - displaying the cube, writing - rotating it.

 # Full description